Interview with Cliff Garbutt, Instructor

 “Trailers are traditionally rendered out and edited in a step-by-step process,” Cliff said.
 “But this time, we were just creating all the assets to load up into Unreal and render it there.”

-Would you like to get more information or apply?
+Would you like to request more information?

 Click on the button below and we’ll get back to you as soon as possible.